 This four ingredient entree is the answer to busy weeknight meals.
-It’s ready in under 10 minutes and tastes fantastic.
+Maple Dijon Salmon is ready in under 10 minutes and tastes fantastic.
 It’s also healthy, but we won’t tell anyone about that.

 The last several times I made this I roasted carrots and potatoes together, but if you’re in a hurry, I’d open a bag of frozen vegetables, slice up some fruit, dump a bagged salad in a bowl and call it good.
 No one will be disappointed.